3pillarlabs/ios-horizontalmenu/README.md

 git submodule add https://github.com/3pillarlabs/ios-horizontalmenu.git
 ```

 After fetch, choose the commit which is tagged with the version you want to point to.
-Then [link](https://github.com/3pillarlabs/ios-horizontalmenu#linkage) the framework.
+Then you have to [add](https://github.com/3pillarlabs/ios-horizontalmenu#subproject-dependency) and  [link](https://github.com/3pillarlabs/ios-horizontalmenu#linkage) the framework.

 ### 2. [Carthage](https://github.com/Carthage/Carthage)